Now that you know what the Net Promoter Score (NPS) is, let’s review how to calculate it.

-“How likely is it that you would recommend our organization to a friend or colleague?”
+“On a scale of 0 to 10, how likely is it that you would recommend our organization to a friend or colleague?”

 You can think of the NPS system as similar to a four-star system on an online review, but the NPS scale gives you a broader way (and a more accurate method) to measure customer’s opinions.